-The instructor will then notify the Office of the Registrar to process the drop for excessive absences.
-A student dropped because of excessive absences will be notified via email by the Office of the Registrar.
+The instructor will then notify the Office of Academic Success to process the drop for excessive absences.
+A student dropped because of excessive absences will be notified via email by the College.
 To be considered for reinstatement in to the course, a student must have written approval from the instructor.